 The quantities need to be as precise as possible to ensure an homogenous color from one batch to another, meaning that the metals need to be measured out to the third digit after the comma.

 These “recipes” are a mark of quality.
 Once the ingredients are prepared, they are melted together in a crucible at 1200 C and cast into small flat rectangles measuring 20x4x1cm.
 The process is the same for most alloys, except white gold which is melted in an induction oven.

 An alloy being casted into a rectangular mold

 These rectangles are rolled out into 70 meter long ribbons, checked for uniform thickness (approximately 70µ at this stage), then re-heated because the gold has become solid and rolled again until the ribbon reaches a length of 150m and a thickness of7µ.

 Next, the ribbon is cut into even-sized squares (4x4cm).
 These are placed between square sheets of a special type of plastic which are bound into packages of 2000 leaves each and placed in a machine to be beaten a first time.

 Gold-beating machine in action

-As the gold expands through this process, it needs to be resized and transferred to several new sets of plastic leaves for further beating to achieve its final thickness.
+As the gold expands through this process, it needs to be resized and transferred to several new sets of plastic leaves for further beating in order to achieve its final thickness.
 Then, the gold leaves are being checked to ensure the quality of our products.

-The machines are calibrated to several beating patterns, to make sure that the thickness of the gold-leaf is as even as possible.
+The machines are calibrated to several beating patterns, in order to make sure that the thickness of the gold leaf is as even as possible.
 The final thickness of a gold-leaf is 1/7000 mm.
 The size of the gold leaf can be adapted to the needs of the client.
-The final preparation and assembly of the booklets of gold-leaf is the one stage that still needs to be done by hand.
-Trained employees cut and lift the gold-leaves one by one into the booklets.
+The final preparation of the gold leaf booklets is the one stage that still needs to be done by hand.
+Trained employees cut and lift the gold leaves one by one into the booklets.
 The scraps are collected and pressed so as to be re-used for another batch.